 I got dirty in that relationship, and I’ve learned enough to know, “There but for the grace of god go I.” We are each capable of anything.
 All of it.
 There but for the grace of god…

 But in the part of our relationship where we regaled one another with the adventures and follies of coming up in the world, there’s one story, in particular, that didn’t sit right with me.
-(There’s another that involves company theft that went far beyond the “crimes” we all commit of stealing time or office supplies, but I chalked it up to getting caught up in group foolishness and youthful self-importance.
+(The other was flat-out embezzlement!
+As the manager of a restaurant, he was head of a theft ring from corporate.
+Fuck the man, I say, as loudly as anyone, but multiple thousands of dollars?!
+That’s beyond indiscretions like stealing time or office supplies.
+I took issue, but chalked it up to getting caught in group mentality and youthful self-importance.
 Now it serves to remind me to be impeccable with my character.)

 Jax didn’t like his friend’s girlfriend.
 One day like any other, the group was hanging out, and she was reading.
 Jax asked about her book.
-After she talked about it a bit, he asked to look at it and she told him to be careful with it.
-(I should have paid close attention to what he did, because I would ask that.
-She was probably a Taurus.)
+After she talked about it a bit, he asked to look at it.
+She gave it to him, telling him to be careful with it.

 And because she gave him orders, he took the book and ripped it in half.

-I took issue at the time, and more than once in our ugly departure shamed him for it, but I should have listened then to what he was telling me.
-He bragged again in Florida when we were in line somewhere with his brother, who also found it unsettling and said so.
-Never once did Jax express chagrin.
+Jax bragged about it again in Florida when we were in line somewhere with his brother, who also found it unsettling.
+Never once did Jax express remorse.
 With me, he defended it.
-With his brother, he allowed the difference of opinion.
+With his brother, he shrugged and laughed.

 And what was his defense?
 I hadn’t heard the way she talked to him, he said.
 It wasn’t because the book was brand new, or even important.
 It was just to tell him what’s what, bossing him around, because she was in charge of everyone and everything.